Telling the Story of Mid Cheshire

 Housed within the old Northwich Union Workhouse building, full of displays, tales and history of Mid Cheshire ....

-The Harleqiun Players present A Flea in her ear ....
+The Harleqiun Players present Beauty and the Beast ....

 Northwich Memorial Court

 Manford's Comedy Club brings live stand up to the Northwich Memorial Court

 1st Jun 2017 - 3rd Jun 2017

 Salt and Pepper Productions present Rock of Ages (Musical) ....

 13th May 2017

 Over 80 of the very finest food, drink, art & craft stall holders....

 This is an old event, please click here to find more events